Vivek-04022001/documentation/plone.app.dexterity/advanced/event-handlers.md

 `OFS.interfaces.IObjectWillBeAddedEvent`
 :   Fired before an object is added to its container.
-    It is also fired on move of an object (copy/paste).
+    It's also fired on move of an object (copy/paste).

 `zope.lifecycleevent.interfaces.IObjectModifiedEvent`
 :   Fired by the standard edit form when an object has been modified.